RaeOfChey/EmployeeOrganizerPro/README.md

 ## Installation
 To use the application, follow these steps:

-1. Clone the repository
+- Step 1.
+Clone the repository
-2. Navigate to the project directory: `cd employee-organizer-pro`
+- Step 2.
+Navigate to the project directory: `cd employee-organizer-pro`
-3. Install the necessary dependencies: `npm install`
+- Step 3.
+Install the necessary dependencies: `npm install`
-4. Set up your PostgreSQL database and configure the connection settings in your database configuration file.
+- Step 4.
+Set up your PostgreSQL database and configure the connection settings in your database configuration file.
-5. Start the application: `node index`
+- Step 5.
+Start the application: `node index`

 ## Usage
 To start the application, run the following command: `node index`